tayler6000/pyVoIP/docs/RTP.rst

     This method returns a string representation of the RTP packet excluding the payload.

   **parse**\ (data)
     This method is called by the initialization of the class.
-It determins the RTP version, whether the packet has padding, has a header extension, and other information about the backet.
+It determines the RTP version, whether the packet has padding, has a header extension, and other information about the backet.

 .. _RTPClient: